rcpedroso/bmcp/README.md

 # Install
 To install `bmcp`, consider the code
 ```R
 install.packages("devtools")
 devtools::install_github("rcpedroso/bmcp")
 ```

 If installation fails, please report the problem to ricardocunhap@gmail.com.
 Any other problems or comments can also be reported!

-# Functions available in `bmcp` package
+# Available functions in the `bmcp` package

 ### `bmcp`
-Executes the MCMC algorithm to sample from the posterior distribution described in section 3.2
+Executes the partially colapsed Gibbs sampler scheme given in Algorithm 1 to sample from the posterior distribution described in section 3.2.

-input:

-burn
-N=niter
-X=Y
-alpha1,beta1
-alpha2,beta2
-a,d
-mu0,s02

-output:
+**input:**\
+burn: number of initial samples to be discarded as a burn-in period.\
+ns: number of final samples to be generated.\
+X: vector of observations.\
+alpha1,beta1: parameter values for the Beta prior of the cohesion parameter $p_1$.\
+alpha2,beta2: parameter values for the Beta prior of the cohesion parameter $p_2$.\
+a,d: parameter values for the Inverse-Gamma prior of $\sigma_{j_2}^{2\star}$.\
+mu0,s02: parameter values for the Normal prior of $\mu_{j_1}^\star$.\

+**output:**\

 ### `u_to_index`
-input: any matrix M of 0/1 elements
+input: any matrix M of 0/1 elements.

 output: if M has m rows and (n-1) columns, the function returns a matrix with m rows and n columns where the elements indicate the positions of the 0's in each row and column n indicates the number of 0's in each respective row.
 If M is the matrix where each line is a sample of some specific partition, the function returns the end points and the number of end points of each sample.

 # Code example